Storms Will Come.

 It only goes deeper when the resistance of the wind pushes on the tree.

-I do love to snuggle under a blanket and watch and wait for a storm to go onto its next town.
+I do love to snuggle under a blanket and watch and wait for a storm to go to its next town.
 The storms that I want to run from are the ones that do damage.
 The ones that tear apart and leave the landscape forever changed.
 Those storms, those are the ones we naturally run from or want to hide from but inevitably they come and go and leave behind a heartbreaking mess that may never be as it was before.

 The storms that I want to run from are the ones that do damage.
 The ones that tear apart and leave the landscape forever changed.
 Those storms, those are the ones we naturally run from or want to hide from but inevitably they come and go and leave behind a heartbreaking mess that may never be as it was before.